JoshuaGrams/philtre2d/doc/objects/World.md

 If enabled, these functions will get called on both objects involved in the collision and any scripts they have, if any of them have these function names defined.

-The callbacks happen _during_ the physics world update, so you can't modify the physics world during a callback.
+> :warning: The callbacks happen _during_ the physics world update, so you can't modify the physics world during a callback.
 Use World:delay() to delay a method call until just after the world finishes updating.

 > NOTE: The contact normal points away from self when `isMyContact` is true.